LOS ANGELES (Reuters) - Justin Bieber is stripping down. Musically, that is.

 SIMPLE LOVE SONGS

-Bill Werde, editorial director of Billboard music magazine, who interviewed Bieber last week, said the song was "directly about Selena" and that fans were anticipating the singer sharing "his feelings about something this personal."
+Bill Werde, editorial director of Billboard music magazine, who interviewed Bieber a few months ago, said the song was "directly about Selena" and that fans were anticipating the singer sharing "his feelings about something this personal."

 Werde said he hoped people would take notice of Bieber's song-writing and vocal production skills on the new album.